TuringLang/turinglang.github.io/README.md

 # `Turing.jl` Website

-This repository contains the source code for the `Turing.jl` website.
+This repository contains the quarto source for the `Turing.jl` website.

 To get started with the `Turing.jl` website locally, you'll need to have the following prerequisites installed: